-Now, pull the ribs from the smoker, coat them in flour and let’s get frying!
+Now, pull the ribs from the smoker, coat them in flour and let’s get frying pork ribs!
 I fried my Fried Sticky Ribs in batches because I didn’t want to overwhelming the dutch oven.

 During the frying process, I also made my sweet and spicy sauce.
 For this, go back to the smoker and mix together honey and sriracha.
 Close the lid on the smoker to let those ingredients melt and fuse together.